artscii/wjbmattingly/README.md

 ![Streamlit Pandas Logo](https://github.com/wjbmattingly/streamlit-pandas/raw/main/images/streamlit-pandas-logo-blue.png)

-This is a Streamlit component that allows users to easily create Pandas DataFrame query appliactions in Streamlit with just a few lines of Python.
+This is a Streamlit component that allows users to easily create Pandas DataFrame query applications in Streamlit with just a few lines of Python.

 ## [LeetTopic](https://github.com/wjbmattingly/LeetTopic)